An extended Demazure product on integer permutations via min-plus matrix multiplication: Applications to curves and graphs

 \begin{rem} The apparently strange definition of $\tau^{p,q}_\cL$, in which $\st(a+1,b)$ appears rather than $\st(a,b)$, was chosen so that \eqref{eq:glueCurves} would be as simple and intuitive as possible. \end{rem} In other words, the transmission locus on a union of two curves (or chains of curves) decomposes:

-The notation above sweeps one detail under the rug: we should also choose the degrees $d_1, d_2$ of the line bundles on $C_1, C_2$, and add the requirement $\ca = d_1 - g_1, \cb = d_2 - g_2$, where $g_i$ is the genus of $C_i$.
 This union is indexed over quite a large set: all pairs of permutations $\alpha, \beta \in \asp$ with these shifts such that $\alpha \star \beta \geq \tau$.
 The utility of the reduction Theorem \ref{thm:reduce} is to shrink this to a \emph{finite} union of pieces that all have the same expected dimension.
 Namely,

-Once again, we have omitted the constraints on $\ca,\cb$ from the notation for simplicity.
-Equation \eqref{eq:TtauRedDecomp} now provides a convenient inductive tool for analyzing both \begin{enumerate} \item local geometry of transmission loci, and thereby Brill--Noether loci, and \item enumerative aspects of transmission loci, and thereby Brill--Noether loci. \end{enumerate} As a simple example, Equation \eqref{eq:TtauRedDecomp} gives a quick proof, by induction on genus, that for a general twice-marked curve $(C,p,q)$,
+We have omitted the constraints on $\ca,\cb$ from the notation for simplicity.
+Equation \eqref{eq:WtauRedDecomp} now provides a convenient inductive tool for analyzing both \begin{enumerate} \item local geometry of transmission loci, and thereby Brill--Noether loci, and \item enumerative aspects of transmission loci, and thereby Brill--Noether loci. \end{enumerate} In particular, \cite{hbnDemazure} uses this perspective to obtain a new proof of the classical Brill--Noether theorem and the main dimension upper bound of Hurwitz--Brill--Noether theory within a single framework.

-In fact, the reverse inequality can also be proved, for any twice-marked curve, by degeneracy locus techniques (see e.g. \cite{pflVersality}), so it is possible to deduce in this way that